WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                                                                         </div>

                                                                                         <p>
-                                                                                          Meltdown and Spectre (variant 2) are two vulnerabilities that came out at the same time, however they are vastly different. Â Patches for both were released extremely quickly for Microsoft OS's but because of a variety of issues with Spectre, only Meltdown was truly available to be mitigated. Â Spectre (variant 2) mitigation had a problematic release, [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                                                          Meltdown and Spectre (variant 2) are two vulnerabilities that came out at the same time, however they are vastly different.
+Patches for both were released extremely quickly for Microsoft OS's but because of a variety of issues with Spectre, only Meltdown was truly available to be mitigated.
+Spectre (variant 2) mitigation had a problematic release, [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                                                           <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->